La Clinica de La Raza

 through the traditional health care system, so innovative

-The goal of the ADSM project is to improve health outcomes for
+The goal of the ADSM project was to improve health outcomes for

 patients with diabetes by helping them successfully manage their

 condition.
-The project uses a multifaceted approach to improve
+The project used a multifaceted approach to improve

 diabetes self management based on the Transtheoretical Model of Change (TTM), a theoretical model of behavior change.
 It